-Although bodyweight exercises are an excellent way to build muscle, adding weight to your routine allows you to challenge your muscles in new ways.
+While bodyweight exercises are an excellent way to build muscle, also adding weight to your upper-body workouts allows you to challenge your muscles in new ways.
+And by cycling through a variety of exercises, you can work more muscle groups to create your best upper-body workout.

 To build bigger, stronger muscles (upper body or otherwise), here are some things you should keep in mind:

 - Keep challenging your muscles.
 You can do this by adding more weight, doing more reps, or reducing rest periods between sets.
-You don’t need to change a lot every single work out — even minor tweaks can help keep your muscles progressing.
+Even minor tweaks can help keep your muscles progressing.

 - Do more sets.
 Instead of going as hard as you can for just one set, research has found that lifters who performed three to five sets saw more strength gains, muscle endurance, and hypertrophy than those who just did one set per exercise.